qxvz/Exodus-Nuker-V2.0.1/README.md

 `3` After doing that, download the repo as ZIP from the green Code button, and extract it.

 `4` Run the main.py file and input your bot token in the prompt.
 Make sure the bot is in the server.

+It would help me with my project if you would star this, thank you for reading.